 Whether you invest in the stock market or not, bank accounts are a vital investment and savings vehicle.
 No matter how much or little money you have, everyone needs to set aside money that is guaranteed to be there when you need it.
 Savings in a bank are not considered a “sexy” investment choice and you will not become rich with your money stashed there.
 However, we all need the protection they offer should something happen and you need cash immediately.

-The first thing you need to do is make sure your bank has a web-based portal for you to fully manage your account.
-This is where you take almost all of your banking actions.
 Below, I will discuss the three types of accounts that I recommend as well as the strategy you may use to invest your money.

 The checking account is the most elementary of bank accounts.
 It will offer a very low interest rate (if at all) and the main purpose of your checking account is to use it as a “lobby”.
-This is where your income comes in and where all expenses go out.
+This is where your income comes in and expenses go out.

 Have your paycheck deposited to this account.
 You may pay all of your expenses from this account (i.e., writing checks, paying bills, withdrawing cash, etc.).
 If any money remains (hopefully there is at least some), transfer those funds to a linked savings account.